Christopher Pere Ajuwa: Overview

-Chief Pere Ajuwa supported every genuine effort of the Ijaw people to be properly recognized and be accorded their pride of place politically, economically, and in other areas of human endeavour by using his personal resources to fight for the political and economic emancipation of the minorities of the South-South, especially his tribesmen and women, who had suffered years of neglect and deprivation from the activities of oil companies.
+Christopher 'Pere' Ajuwa was born in the state of Bayelsa, located in South Nigeria, in the Niger Delta regions.

-Eventually, in 1993 Pere entered the presidential primaries against Alhaji Bashir Tofa under the party platform of National Republican Convention (NRC).
-Subsequently, in 2003 and 2007, he ran for president of Nigeria against President Muhammadu Buhari (2015-2019) under the party platform of All Nigeria People Party (ANPP).
-Though Pere did not win either of the elections, his zeal and dogmatic spirit did pave way for many young politicians from the Niger Delta to aspire for the office the President of Nigeria.
-He was a man of affluence, and a benefactor to many souls from the Niger Delta and beyond.
-Throughout his life, Pere stuck to the tradition and culture of his Izon kinsmen.
+In 1993, Pere entered the presidential primaries against Alhaji Bashir Tofa under the party platform of the National Republican Convention (NRC).
+Subsequently, in 2003 and 2007, he ran for president of Nigeria against President Muhammadu Buhari (2015–2019) under the party platform of All Nigeria People Party (ANPP).
 Chief Dr. Christopher Pere Ajuwa died in 2017 in Port Harcourt at the age of 76.